// Blog / comparison

 Switching agents becomes expensive because each tool has to rediscover the same project structure and the same trust warnings.

-.knowledge makes the shared context an artifact of the repository instead of an accident of one agent session.
+.knowledge makes shared context part of the repository instead of an accident of one agent session.

 Codex can read `.agents/skills/*/SKILL.md`; Claude Code can read `.claude/skills/*/SKILL.md`; both point back to the same .knowledge files.